 A SNF can't make you leave if you're waiting to get Medicaid.
-The SNF should work with other state agencies to get payment if a family member or other person is holding your money.
+The SNF should work with other state agencies to get payment if a family member or other person is managing your money.

-• Involvement of your family and friends-Family members and legal guardians may meet with the families of other residents and may participate in family councils.
+Involvement of your family and friends-Family members and legal guardians may meet with the families of other residents and participate in family councils.

-By law, SNFs must develop a care plan for each resident.
-Care plans are explained on page 22.
+By law, SNFs must develop a plan of care (care plan) for each resident.
+Care plans are explained on page 16.
 You have the right to take part in this process, and family members can help with your care plan with your permission.
-If your relative is your legal guardian, he or she has the right to look at all medical records about you and has the right to make important decisions on your behalf.
+If your relative is your legal guardian, he or she has the right to look at your medical records and make important decisions on your behalf.